Tips how to clean your dog after a muddy walk.

 Dry days are the perfect time to discover new routes that will help your dog stay clean during the wet weather.

 Keep hair and nails short

-Excessive hair between pads and toes as well as long nails, like to hold a lot of mud and debris on your dog’s feet, so sometimes it make the actual walking uncomfortable for the dog.
+Excessive hair between pads and toes as well as long nails, like to hold a lot of mud and debris on your dog’s feet, so sometimes it makes the actual walking uncomfortable for the dog.
 This is especially bad if we don’t clean them properly after muddy walks.
-Mud then hardens and presses on our dog’s pads.
-Dogs try to chew it out, or keep licking their paws and it just increases paw irritation.
-If you are not confident enough when it comes to trimming your dog’s paws, pop in to your local groomer and ask them to trim your dog’ pads, cut the hair between the toes and trim the nails.
+The mud then hardens and presses on our dog’s pads.
+Dogs try to chew it out or keep licking their paws and it just increases paw irritation.
+If you are not confident enough when it comes to trimming your dog’s paws, pop into your local groomer and ask them to trim your dog’s pads, cut the hair between the toes and trim the nails.
 This will not only make your cleaning easier but your dog will be more comfortable.

 Paw Butter & Soothing Antiseptic Spray

 Have Paw Butter and Soothing Antiseptic Spray handy – in the winter months, when the footpaths are icy and the roads are full of grit, I put a layer of Paw Butter on my dog’s pads as well as in between them.
 The Paw Butter leaves behind a nice silky film and protects the paws and pads from the build-up of snow and grit.
 If I see any scratches on my dog’s feet, after a clean I spray them with Soothing Antiseptic Spray.
 Soothing Antiseptic Spray is an antibacterial, antiviral, antifungal, and antiseptic treatment that provides relief from scratches and has a regenerative effect on damaged skin.

 Some other tips: